stathissideris/ditaa/README.md

 As you can see above, if a colored shape contains any text, the color of the text is adjusted according to the underlying color.
-If the undelying color is dark, the text color is changed to white (from the default black).
+If the underlying color is dark, the text color is changed to white (from the default black).

 Note that color codes only apply if they are within closed shapes, and